-There are more cars on our roads than ever before.
-A growing number of drivers are recognising the need to cut carbon emissions and address air quality challenges.
+There are more cars on the world’s roads than ever.
+More drivers are recognising the need to cut carbon emissions and address air quality challenges.
 One possible solution is hydrogen.

 Could a car’s only emission be water?

-With more cars on the roads than ever before, the need for new fuels that can help reduce emissions from transport and improve air quality is growing increasingly important.
-One of these fuels is hydrogen, which can swap traditionally-powered cars’ exhaust emissions for water vapour.
+With more cars on the world’s roads than ever, new fuels are needed that can help to reduce emissions from transport and improve air quality.
+One of these is hydrogen, which can swap traditionally-powered car exhaust emissions for water vapour.

 Title: Shell Better Energy Future Hydrogen Future Fuels KM